 Our team of specialists from a variety of fields works with at least two of your child’s caregivers to establish an at-home ventilation program that best meets your child’s needs.
 We work with you to optimize every aspect of your child’s environment, from selecting the most appropriate portable ventilation equipment to helping establish a medically and socially safe environment.
 Our support is ongoing: we will work with your family to help your child achieve optimal growth and development, minimize hospital visits and enjoy the best possible quality of life.

 A key part of a successful home ventilation plan is quality outpatient care.
 We will see your child at least quarterly, and more often if her condition requires it.
 Outpatient visits take place in the outpatient clinic of the Division of Pulmonary Medicine, fifth floor of Location C, at Cincinnati Children’s.

 Outpatient evaluations include a comprehensive history and physical examination, assessment of growth, measurements of oxygenation and ventilation and, when possible, other measurements of lung function.
 Depending on your child’s unique needs, your visit may include time with an attending pulmonary doctor, a nutritionist or a social worker.
 A nurse coordinator will contact you in advance of clinic visits to determine which providers should be present and what testing will be scheduled.
-Arrive for registration 15 minutes before your child’s appointment.
+Arrive for registration 15 minutes before your child’sappointment.

 We understand that your child’s needs don’t stop at the end of her outpatient visit.
 Our staff is available via telephone and email to consult with you or your child’s caregivers.
 This helps us monitor your child’s respiratory status without excessive office visits.

-The Division of Pulmonary Medicine has compiled a list of resources that may be helpful to families of children needing mechanical ventilation.
+We have compiled a list of resources that may be helpful to families of children needing mechanical ventilation.
 Use the following links to learn more about your child’s condition, better understand treatment options and find support for your child and family: